PMArkive/resizable-sprays/README.md

 `rspr_maxspraydistance [128]` - How close a non-admin needs to be to a surface to spray in Hammer units.
 0 is infinite range.

-`rspr_maxsprayscale [0.2]` - Maximum scale for sprays for non-admins.
-Actual size depends on dimensions of your spray.
-For reference, a 512x512 spray at 0.25 scale will be 128x128 hammer units tall, double that of a normal 64x64 spray.
+`rspr_maxsprayscale [2.0]` - Maximum scale for sprays for non-admins.
+For reference, a spray with scale 1.0 will be 64x64 Hammer units in size (the default size for regular sprays).

 `rspr_decalfrequency [0.5]` - Spray frequency for non-admins, in seconds.
 0 is no delay.
 May cause lag if set too low, so be careful with this.

+`rspr_spraytimeout [10.0]` - Max time to wait for clients to download spray files.
+0 will wait forever, but I recommend setting this to something lower like 1 second.

 ## TODO

-- Find a way to keep track of and remove decals
+- ~~Find a way to keep track of and remove decals~~ (infodecals are deleted clientside and cannot be manipulated)
-- Implement a spray limit per map, ideally using a queue system to remove the oldest placed spray with the newest one
+- ~~Implement a spray limit per map, ideally using a queue system to remove the oldest placed spray with the newest one~~ (sprays will clean themselves up based on the client's `r_decals` cvar)
-- Potentially replace FileNetMessages with Late Downloads since it is apparently able to tell when a client has downloaded a file.
-Just need to figure out how to compile it for non-CS:GO engines.
 - General code optimization and cleanup
+- Fix bug where clients can make sprays of size 0 (improve clamping)